matheusbuniotto/datathon-mlops-rh-ia/README.md

 - Custom business metrics (can be extended)

 ## Notebooks
+!!
+CAUTION !!
+These are used for exploration porpose only.
 - `notebooks/embeding_check.ipynb`: Embedding and feature pipeline checks
 - `notebooks/mock_data_test.ipynb`: Mock data and prediction pipeline tests